atfrank/SCAHA/R/README.md

 All commands assume you are running in $HOME/R.

-Supports doubles (up to three decimal places) and cost matrices with number of columns >= number of rows.
+Supports doubles (up to two decimal places) and cost matrices with number of columns >= number of rows.

 Testing the Hungarian algorithm: